Generic Name: imatinib (im MA ta nib)

 You should not use imatinib if you are allergic to it.

-To make sure imatinib is safe for you, tell your doctor if you have:
+To make sure imatinib is safe for you, tell your doctor if you have ever had:

 heart disease, congestive heart failure;

 Do not use imatinib if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant during treatment.
+It could harm the unborn baby or cause birth defects.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 14 days after your last dose.

 How should I take imatinib?